ErasmusHK/HangSengIndex_FinanceSub-index/README.md

-- Use API to collect historical records of various stock prices from Yahoo Finance.
+- Using API to collect historical records of various stock prices from Yahoo Finance.

-- Analyze the similarities in daily percentage changes between each stock and find the closest match between 0939 and 1398.
+- Analyzing the similarities in daily percentage changes between each stock and find the closest match between 0939 and 1398.

-- Helps to formulate immediate or short-term investment strategies.
+- Helping to formulate immediate or short-term investment strategies.